Shanthi Ameratunga

 Shanthi Neranjana Ameratunga is a New Zealand public health academic.
-As of September 2018 she is currently a full professor at the University of Auckland.
+As of September 2018, she is currently a full professor at the University of Auckland.

 Academic career

-After a 2005 PhD titled 'Disability following car crashes: an epidemiological investigation' at the University of Auckland, Ameratunga joined the staff, rising to full professor.
+After a 2005 PhD titled 'Disability following car crashes: an epidemiological investigation' at the University of Auckland, supervised by Robyn Norton and Rod Jackson, Ameratunga joined the staff, rising to full professor.

 Ameratunga's work involves car accidents, alcohol, trauma, disabilities and rehabilitation.
 In 2020, she served on “A future for the world’s children?”, a WHO-UNICEF-Lancet Commission, co-chaired by Helen Clark and Awa Coll-Seck.

+Notable students of Ameratunga include Josephine Herman.